oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

 tokens or authorization codes obtained by any of the attacks described above at the client or resource server.

-This document focusses on threats resulting from attackers (A1) to (A5).
+This document focuses on threats resulting from attackers (A1) to (A5).